keu/docs/astro/airflow-api.md

 For example:

 ```
-“2019-11-16T11:34:00”
+“2021-11-16T11:34:00”
 ```

 Here, your request becomes:

 ```
 curl -v -X POST
-<deployment-url>/api/v1/dags/<dag-id>/dag_runs
+<deployment-url>/api/v1/dags/<dag-id>/dagRuns
 -H ‘Authorization: <access-token>’
 -H ‘Cache-Control: no-cache’
--H ‘content-type: application/json’ -d ‘{“execution_date”:“2019-11-16T11:34:00”}’
+-H ‘content-type: application/json’ -d ‘{“logical_date”:“2021-11-16T11:34:00”}’
 ```

-### Get All Pools
+### List All Pools

-If you want to get all existing Pools from your Deployment, you can start with a generic Python command to Airflow's `GET` endpoint:
+To list all pools for your Deployment, you can run a simple command that makes a GET request to the [`pools` endpoint](https://airflow.apache.org/docs/apache-airflow/stable/stable-rest-api-ref.html#tag/Pool) of the Airflow REST API:

 ```
-GET /api/v1/pools
+GET /pools
 ```

 Here, your request would look like this: